Vietnam.vn - Nền tảng quảng bá Việt Nam

 The land fund expansion plan is like that, but when sharing with reporters, business leaders cannot help but worry about the cost factor.
 According to Ms. Nguyen Thanh Huong, one of the major difficulties that Nam Long and real estate businesses are facing is the increasingly high input costs.

-Therefore, real estate business leaders hope that the authorities will consider and adjust regulations and policies more flexibly to create conditions for real estate businesses to develop.
+From there, real estate business leaders hope that the authorities will review and adjust regulations and policies more flexibly, in order to create conditions for real estate businesses to develop.
 When businesses exist and develop stably, the market will also benefit, both in terms of housing supply and project quality.

 Source: https://baodautu.vn/batdongsan/doanh-nghiep-dia-oc-tich-cuc-mo-rong-quy-dat-d240595.html